 And here is the mess I found later on…

-2 handfuls dates chopped very finely in a food processor with a splash of water
+- 2 handfuls dates chopped very finely in a food processor with enough water to make into a paste